 The following questions and responses were reviewed by the PPDC at their March 2013 meeting.
-Question from Puget Sound Energy: We have a copy of the PPDC Status Report Appendix D

 Question from Puget Sound Energy: We have a copy of the PPDC Status Report Appendix D which analyzes all Aldyl product but are interested in obtaining data for Aldyl High Density (HD).
 Does the PPDC have a report available that trends just Aldyl HD failures?
 If not, can we request the PPDC to generate a report for Aldyl HD?